Effective use of sales email and email marketing techniques still offers scope to increase productivity, average yields, and results.

 - Careful list segmentation and maintenance helps avoid the pitfalls mentioned above and this in its self is an obstacle because list management is complicated and time consuming.

 - Ideally, every message should be articulate, succinct, relevant, and compelling.
 Creating effective, well articulated messaging can take up a lot of time.

-At a company level, permissions based email-marketing faces all the same challenges however, a well resourced marketing department can address and overcome the issues.
+At a company level, permissions based email-marketing faces all the same challenges however, a well organised marketing function can address and overcome the issues.

 While access to corporate templates and content can help, almost all messaging needs to be adapted to be presented in a personal manner.
 There are many practical ways to overcome the challenges and maintain a personal professional network numbering in the thousands.
 LinkedIn and several other well known online applications have been designed specifically for the purpose.

 It is difficult to allocate sufficient time to the process of professional network development and management however, the potential is obvious.
 The greater the number of people whom a person can maintain a professional relationship with, the greater his or her potential for lead generation, improved productivity, and increased performance.

 If maintaining a professional network of 100 people yields £1m in revenue, would a network of 1000 people lead to sales of £10m?
 Probably not so halve it and halve it again to £2.5m.
 How much time and effort is justified by a potential 150% increase in results?